 3. Registered Nurse with Gerontology Specialization

-Registered nurses who are certified as gerontology nurses are very much in demand.
+Registered nurses (RNs) certified as gerontology nurses are very much in demand.
 Depending on the facility, an RN working in gerontology may be required to have this certification.
-You generally find gerontological RNs working in assisted living facilities or hospitals.
-Their duties may include providing basic patient care, managing and overseeing the nursing staff, communicating with patients on their care and needs, dispensing medication and collaborating with medical personnel regarding the patients’ care.
-Registered nurses earn an average wage of $73,550 as of 2017.
+Gerontological RNs generally work in assisted living facilities, hospitals, and mental health facilities.
+Their duties may include providing primary patient care, managing and overseeing the nursing staff, communicating with patients on their care and needs, dispensing medication, and collaborating with medical personnel regarding the patient’s care.
+Registered nurses earn an average wage of $77,600.

 4. Recreational Therapist

 Recreational therapists continue to be in demand as the percentage of older adults grows and elderly patients live longer.
 These professionals create and develop recreational programs for elderly patients using arts, crafts, drama, music, exercise, field trips, and similar activities.

 They also help patients cope with anxiety, depression, and stress; assess patients’ needs based on medical records; have discussions with medical personnel; evaluate interventions, and develop treatment plans.
 About one-third of residential care and nursing facility employees are recreational therapists.
 According to the US Bureau of Labor Statistics (BLS), recreation therapists earn an average annual wage of $47,940.